BackupTheBerlios/hjb-svn/trunk/docs/rst/session-objects.rst

 Durable Subscribers in HJB
 ++++++++++++++++++++++++++

-At runtime in HJB, each Durable Subscriber
+In HJB, each Durable Subscriber

 * is represented by a HTTP resource whose URL is a child URL of the session used to create it.